Jupiter In Aries Is Here To Kickstart An Ambitious New Year

 Post-January will be the ideal time to take action and make our own opportunities for growth and expansion, according to Iva Naskova, astrologer at the Nebula app.
 "Under this influence, you will feel motivated to push the limits and connect with your vision and creative side," she says.
 "Jupiter in dynamic Aries amplifies your enthusiasm and boosts your self-confidence."
 We'll be much braver, more decisive, and extra positive, which Naskova says is ideal for new beginnings and taking chances.

-Because of the ambitious energy of the ram, we'll be more self-centered in our endeavors than we were before.
+Because of the ambitious energy of the ram, we'll be more self-centred in our endeavours than we were before.
 "At this time, we will tap into the desire to learn about our passions, in order to gain insight about our ancestry, selves, and interests," says Lisa Stardust, astrologer and author of The Love Deck.
-"Self-discovery and self-mastery are the key themes during this transit, which means we will want to put our focus on our individualistic needs or take part in humanitarian endeavors for personal gain."
+"Self-discovery and self-mastery are the key themes during this transit, which means we will want to put our focus on our individualistic needs or take part in humanitarian endeavours for personal gain."

 Advertisement